jmoya34/ROS2-Basic-Necessities/README.md

 <br>

 ## Parameters
 Messing around with parameters can be done through both python and terminal.
 Inside the [ros2_commands_list](/ros2_commands_list) you can see the list of parameter commands you can use in the terminal.
-Using it through python inolves 3 steps:
+Using it through python involves 3 steps:
 1. Declare the parameter
 2. Get the parameter
 3. Get parameter values